Skip to content

 Target SL 2 for most OT networks

-SL 2 protects against motivated individuals.
-Most industrial networks target SL 2.
-Safety systems and critical infrastructure target SL 3.
+SL 2 addresses motivated individuals.
+Safety systems and power grids target SL 3.

 Zones and conduits map to VLANs and firewalls